The Best Landline Services for Seniors in 2025

 What are the benefits of landlines?

-The main benefit of a landline is that it will stay on in the event of a power outage, which allows you to call emergency services and may be required for medical alert or security systems.
+The main benefit of a landline is that it will stay on during a power outage, which allows you to call emergency services and may be required for medical alert or security systems.
 Also, landlines don’t require high-speed internet, unlike VoIP.